pragyaai/ndna/_llm/FAQ.md

 Such analysis makes it possible to detect brittle alignment or reasoning shortcuts early, transforming model evaluation from output-endpoint metrics to a rigorous inner geometry audit {% cite ilharco2023editing %} {% cite perez2022discovering %}.

-### How does the geometry of steering vector manifolds expose epistemic inconsistency in multi-step reasoning tasks?
+✶ **How does the geometry of steering vector manifolds expose epistemic inconsistency in multi-step reasoning tasks?**

-Multi-step reasoning (e.g., arithmetic, logic chains) requires that latent trajectories follow smooth, directed paths toward concepts at each step.
+➠ Multi-step reasoning (e.g., arithmetic, logic chains) requires that latent trajectories follow smooth, directed paths toward concepts at each step.
 The steering vector manifold lets us analyze this by constructing the cumulative directional change:

 $$
 \mathcal{C}^{(c)} = \sum_{\ell=1}^{L-1}